REG - 70.00.2 Data and Information Regulation

 3.4.2 Data that is relevant to planning or managing an administrative or academic function of the university.

-3.5 Data Custodians are generally comprised of the following areas within the University: managers and administrators of computer systems and servers where data resides? and managers and applications programmers of software systems and web applications that store, modify or provide access to that data.
-Each of these groups share a custodial responsibility to assure that the confidentiality, integrity and accessibility of University Data is maintained at all times within the parameters defined by the Data Owner; University policies, rules and regulations; and State and Federal requirements.
+3.5 Data Custodians are comprised of the following areas within the University: managers and administrators of computer systems and servers where data resides and managers and applications programmers of software systems and web applications that store, modify, or provide access to that data.
+Each of these groups share a custodial responsibility to assure that the confidentiality, integrity and accessibility of University Data is always maintained within the parameters defined by the Data Owner; University policies, rules and regulations; and State and Federal requirements.

 4. Authority Over Data